-Students on a spring break service trip to Belize.
+Students on a spring break service trip to Detroit, Michigan.

 Service Trip Outcomes

-- develop skills in leadership and emotional intelligence
+- Developing skills in leadership and emotional intelligence

-- become more engaged in community service upon return to Dickinson
+- Becoming more engaged in community service upon returning to Dickinson

-Every student and administrator applying for a Dickinson service trip must read the appropriate service trip guidebook.
+Each student and faculty/staff mentor who is accepted to participate in a service trip must read the appropriate service trip guidebook before going on the trip.
 These guidebooks cover everything from expectations to meals to team dynamics.
 These guidebooks also share quotes from past participants, thoughts on the trip process and aim to answer all your questions about a service trip at Dickinson.
-While these are not specific to each trip, the basic format and outline is used in every service trip at Dickinson.
+We will update the administrator guidebook shortly.